djalbat/occam-parsers/README.md

 ## Examples

 There are three examples, one for each parser.
 To view them, open the `index.html` file in the `examples` directory.
-Each example shows a representation of the parse tree, which is useful for writing and debugging grammars.
+Each example shows a representation of the parse tree, which is useful for authoring and debugging.

 ### Extended BNF example

-Both the lexical grammar and extended BNF grammar textareas are read-only.
-The content textarea initially shows the extended BNF parser's own grammar and so the example demonstrates, initially at least, that the extended BNF parser can parse its own grammar.
-Other grammars can be substituted into the content textarea, the two obvious candidates being those for the basic and Florence parsers.
+Both the lexical patterns and extended BNF textareas are read-only.
+The content textarea initially shows the extended BNF parser's own extended BNF and so the example demonstrates, initially at least, that the extended BNF parser can parse its own extended BNF.
+Others can be substituted into the content textarea, the two obvious candidates being those for the basic and Florence parsers.

 ### Basic example

-Both the lexical and BNF grammars as well as the content can be changed.
-Given the following grammar...
+Both the lexical patterns and extended BNF as well as the content can be changed.
+Given the following extended BNF, for example...

       expression    ::= "(" expression ")" expression~